hipchat/mixpanel_proxy/README.md

 Use
 ---

-Connect to mixpanel_proxy on localhost:8067 and send the full JSON blob followed by a newline.
-The interface and port can be changed using the `--interface` option.

-    $ telnet localhost 8067
-    Trying localhost...
-    Connected to localhost.
-    Escape character is '^]'.
-    {"event":"test","properties":{"distinct_id":"123456","token":"abc123"}}
-    OK
+Send a UDP datagram to the service (defaults to port 8067) containing the full JSON blob expected by the Mixpanel API.
 Code examples provided in the examples/ directory.

-Connections are closed automatically after 10 minutes of inactivity so make sure you can handle reconnection if necessary.